Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 Behavioral training teaches people of all ages with autism how to communicate appropriately.
 This type of training can reduce

 behavior problems and improve adaptation skills.
-Both behavioral training and behavioral management use positive reinforcement
+Both behavioral training and behavioral management use positive

-according to the child's needs.
+should be chosen according to the child's needs.

 High-functioning autistic children may be enrolled in mainstream classrooms and child care facilities watching the behavior of